BrickMMO/template-about/README.md

 - Images related to a phase are named with `phase-<#>-<TITLE>.<EXT>`
 - All Markdown follows [Tidy](https://tidy.codeadam.ca/) guidelines

+> This repo is available to view at https://brickmmo.github.io/template-about/

 ***

 ## Repository Resources